OpenSextant/Xponents/README.md

   * `XTax` a keyword extractor that allows you to associate important metadata and taxonomic information with keywords
   * `LangDetect` langid, using mainly CyboZu LangDetect
   * An extensible regular-expression entity tagger library, `FlexPat` (see `XCoord` and `XTemporal` packages for examples)
-* **Data Model**: Keeping with our geographic theme, Xponents provides a simple set of data classes that act as the lingua franca for geographic reasoning:
+* **Output Data Model**: Keeping with our geographic theme, Xponents provides a simple set of data classes that act as the lingua franca for geographic reasoning:
   * `Country, Place, LatLon` are all examples of the `Geocoding` interface (see `org.opensextant.data`)
   * `Language` and `LangID` represents a simple but powerful and overlooked data: language codes and names.
 Here we use language codes to drive various language-dependent features and then also to present language name to end users. (see ISO-339 standards; our source table is from Library of Congress)
   * Entity Extraction and Matching:  `TextEntity` (a text span) and `TextMatch` (a span matched by a rule or extractor) represent the essential unit of data emitted by all Extractors in Xponents.
 These include:  `GeocoordMatch`, `PlaceCandidate`, `DateMatch`, `TaxonMatch`, and others.